Moths of North Carolina

 Habitats: Local populations appear to be dependent on bracket fungi as food resources for larvae.
 We have records from semi-wooded residential neighborhoods as well as more natural, forested habitats.

-Larval Host Plants: The adults do not feed on living foliage.
+Larval Host Plants: The larvae do not feed on living foliage.
 There is one record of an adult being reared from a bracket fungus in Florida (Davis, 1990).
-Details of the species of fungus or host trees were not reported. - View
+Details of the species of fungus or host tree that the fungus was using were not reported. - View

 Observation Methods: The adults are attracted to lights.